 Monument Health’s caregivers and physicians are community stewardship champions.
 You can find our caregivers serving on community boards and participating in volunteer outreach efforts beyond medicine.
 We want to impact our communities for generations to come.

 In 2019, Monument Health received a $40,000 grant from Kohl’s Cares.
 This grant is being used for two community-focused projects.
 The first is an effort to raise awareness of and connect area families to the existing resources in our community to help them eat well, move more, and feel better.
 Known as Passport to Wellness, this partnership of Monument Health and Live Well Black Hills consists of a series of events featuring a different area organization each month where families can try a new activity and learn more about what resources the organization offers.
 Passport events are offered at little to no cost and are open to the public.
-For each event attended, participants earn an entry for grand prizes to be drawn in the summer of 2020.
+For each event attended, participants earn an entry for prizes.

 The second project included the purchase of an inflatable Heart/Lung exhibit that will travel to local community events and elementary schools to help provide education and awareness.
 Students and community members will learn how to eat well and move more to keep their heart and lungs healthy.

 As a not-for-profit organization, Monument Health provides financial and in-kind donations to charitable organizations working to positively impact the communities we serve.
 Organizations seeking support must complete our sponsorship request form.

 Monument Health’s sponsorship committee reviews requests on a quarterly basis.
 Applications are limited to one per year, per entity.
 The annual application may cover multiple programs in a single request.